 3) An exponent on everything inside a log can be moved out front as a multiplier, and vice versa.

 Warning: Just as when you're dealing with exponents, the above rules work only if the bases are the same.
-For instance, the expression "logd(m) + logb(n)" cannot be simplified, because the bases (the "d" and the "b") are not the same, just as x2 × y3 cannot be simplified (because the bases x and y are not the same).
+For instance, the expression "logd(m) + logb(n)" cannot be simplified, because the bases (the "d" and the "b") are not the same, just as x2 × y3 cannot be simplified because the bases (the x and y) are not the same.

-Log rules can be used to simplify expressions, to "expand" expressions, or to solve for values.
+Log rules can be used to simplify (or, more correctly, to "condense") expressions, to "expand" expressions, or to solve for values.
+We'll start with expansion.

-When they say to "expand", they mean that they've given you one log expression with lots of stuff inside it, and they want you to use the log rules to take the log apart into lots of separate logs, each with only one thing inside.
-That is, they've given you one log with a complicated argument, and they want you to convert this to many logs, each with a simple argument.
+When the instructions say to "expand", they mean that they've given me one log expression with lots of stuff inside it, and they want me to use the log rules to take the log apart into many separate log terms, each with only one thing inside its particular log.
+That is, they've given me one log with a complicated argument, and they want me to convert this to many logs, each with a simple argument.

-I have a "2x" inside the log.
-Since "2x" is multiplication, I can take this expression apart and turn it into an addition outside the log:
+In this case, I have a "2x" inside the log.
+Since "2x" is multiplication, I can take this expression apart, according to the first of the log rules above, and turn it into an addition outside the log:

 log3(2x) = log3(2) + log3(x)